-1. attained a cumulative GPA of 2.00 or higher for all business courses taken at this university and for all courses for the concentration/major taken at this university;

-- 2. earned at least 50% of the business semester hours required for the business degree in resident credit at ASU West; and - 3. earned a grade of "C" or better in all upper division business courses required for the major or concentration.
+- 1. attained a cumulative GPA of 2.00 or higher for all business courses taken at this university and for all courses for the concentration/major taken at this university; - 2. earned at least 50% of the business semester hours required for the business degree in resident credit at ASU West; and - 3. earned a grade of "C" (2.00) or better in all upper division business courses required for the major or concentration.

 Pass/fail.
 School of Management undergraduate students may not include among the semester hours required for graduation any courses taken at this university on a pass/fail basis.
+This policy excludes some courses such as internship which may be offered only for pass/fail credit.